geraldfehringer/gerihifi.github.io/_posts/2022-09-24-gerihifi-the-beginning.markdown

 ![]({{ "/assets/article_images/2022-09-24-gerihifi-the-beginning/recording.png" | prepend: site.baseurl }} "recording staging")

-**As always: shit in, shit out!** - so test several recordings and **yes, different file formats make a difference** as well,  non-hires WAV, WMA or OGG or hires like FLAC,MQA or DSD. **Also test CD versus good streaming services, like Qobuz or Tidal - also try out downloading tracks to local disc/offline**.
+**As always: shit in, shit out!** - so test several recordings and **yes, different file formats make a difference** as well,  non-hires WAV, WMA or OGG or hires like FLAC, MQA or DSD.

+**Also test CD versus good streaming services, like Qobuz or Tidal - also try out downloading tracks to local disc/offline.
+You will hear differences!**.

 ---

 >>**:notes: Milestone #3: Realizing, digital source for sure matters!**

+Yes, you can for sure start with simple streamer/bridge, like [HifiBerry](https://www.hifiberry.com/) or Bluesound [Node](https://bluesound-deutschland.de/products/node/), but once you have a good DAC, you should have a matching (all about synergy) Streamer or also called streaming bridge.

+**Important note:** of course, if you go into the really expensive DAC-ranges, many of those vendors do have streaming bridge in one device or offer 'matching' devices.
+My personal experience has shown, to separate this two functions to improve my sonics.

 [^1]: Source: [electronics-tutorials.ws](https://www.electronics-tutorials.ws/combination/analogue-to-digital-converter.html)